tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 This is maven based multi-module project structure.
 The parent project contains various child projects to get started with [Spring Cloud Version: Camden.SR3](http://cloud.spring.io/spring-cloud-static/Camden.SR3/).

-Here, the focus is to experiment various microservices patterns using Spring cloud technology stack with plain-vanilla approach instead of building microservices for complex real-world functional use cases.
+Here, the focus is to experiment various microservices patterns quickly using Spring cloud technology stack with plain-vanilla approach instead of building microservices for complex real-world functional use cases.

 ## Key Learning Goals